What’s the opposite of confidence? Anxiety, fear, and procrastination.

 When you feel like that, what you really need to work out is why you’re feeling that way.
 What triggered it?
 How can you stop it from happening next time?

 These are questions I ask in my new Creative Confidence Class.
-It’s available on a pay what you can basis until 31 December.
-That means, whatever your budget, you can build your resilience, focus, and confidence in your writing.
-You may even find it has a ripple affect on other areas of your life, too!
+It’ll teach you to build your resilience, focus, and confidence in your writing.
+You may even find it has a ripple effect on other areas of your life, too!

 Ready to get started?
 Take my Creative Confidence Class.
 You got this.